Galax Leafs: History

-Minor league baseball was first hosted in Galax, Virginia in 1946.
-The Galax "Leafs" became charter members of the four–team Class D level Blue Ridge League.
-The Mount Airy Graniteers, Radford Rockets and Salem Friends joined Galax as charter members in beginning 1946 league play, which commenced on May 1, 1946.
+Minor league baseball began in Galax, Virginia in 1946, when the Galax "Leafs" became charter members of the four–team Class D level Blue Ridge League.
+The Mount Airy Graniteers, Radford Rockets and Salem Friends teams joined Galax as charter members in beginning 1946 league play, which commenced on May 1, 1946.

 The Galax, Virginia use of the "Leafs" moniker corresponds to local plant life.
 The "Galax Leaf," a type of green, waxy leaf is indigenous to the region.
 Today, Galax, Virginia is host of the annual musical Galax & Leaf Festival.

 In their first season of play, the 1946 Galax Leafs finished last in the final Blue Ridge League standings.
-The Rockets ended the season with a record of 30–78, to place 4th, playing under manager Rex Phillips.
-The Leafs finished the season 42.0 games behind the 1st place Salem Friends/Lenoir Red Sox team, as no playoffs were held.
+The Rockets ended the season with a record of 30–78, to place fourth, playing under manager Rex Phillips.
+The Leafs finished the season 42.0 games behind the first place Salem Friends/Lenoir Red Sox team, as no playoffs were held.
 Joining the Leafs during the season from Mount Airy, Eddie Morgan led the Blue Ridge League with both 16 home runs and 127 RBI.

 The 1947 Galax Leafs won the Blue Ridge League championship.
-As the league implemented a new playoff system, Galax ended the regular season with a record of 77–47 and finished 3.5 games ahead the 2nd place Mount Airy Graniteers, with Eddie Morgan serving as player/manager.
-In the 1st round of the playoffs, the Leafs defeated the Radford Rockets 3 games to 1 in their series to advance.
+As the league implemented a new playoff system, Galax ended the regular season with a record of 77–47 and finished 3.5 games ahead the second place Mount Airy Graniteers, with Eddie Morgan serving as player/manager.
+In the first round of the playoffs, the Leafs defeated the Radford Rockets 3 games to 1 in their series to advance.
 In the Finals, the Galax Leafs defeated the Lenoir Red Sox in seven games to win the championship.
 Player/manager Eddie Morgan hit a league leading .375 with 11 home runs and a league leading 103 RBI in leading Galax to the championship.